gipfeli-io/documentation/docs/infrastructure/basics.md

 * It seamlessly integrates with all the other GCP services
-* It is - even though deprecated - a lot cheaper than its successor (Artifact Registry), because it uses Cloud Storage as a backend which costs way less
+* It is - even though deprecated - a lot cheaper than its successor (Artifact Registry), because it uses Cloud Storage as a backend which costs way less (and it still gets all security updates!)

 ### SoncarCloud

 This tool performs code analysis in our repositories and, in the case of the backend, also makes sure the code coverage is good enough.
+The data is [publically available](https://sonarcloud.io/organizations/gipfeli-io/projects).
 It reports codesmells, security issues and much more.

 We chose SonarCloud because